 2016: Barbara O’Neill

 Her generosity spills into the field with a yearly contribution in the form of a $2500 mini-grant provided in memory of her mom, Mary O’Neill.
-To date, the mini-grant has provided more than $15,000 into the innovative financial education projects of AFCPE members.
+To date, the mini-grant has provided more than $15,000 to support the innovative financial education projects of AFCPE® members.

 Dr. O’Neill holds the rank of Distinguished Professor in the School of Environmental and Biological Sciences at Rutgers University, and is Rutgers Cooperative Extension’s Specialist in Financial Resource Management.
 She also provides national leadership for the Cooperative Extension Program Small Steps to Health and Wealth™.
 As an educator, she has written over 1,500 consumer newspaper articles and over 180 articles for academic journals and conference proceedings.